 Ordinary Disability Benefits.
 Ordinary disability benefits are provided for employees who become disabled as the result of any cause other than injury incurred in the performance of an act of duty.
 The amount of the benefit is 50% of the employee's annual salary at the time of disability.
-The CEABF contributes the 8.5% (9% for County Police) of salary normally contributed by the employee for pension purposes.
+The 8.5% (9% for County Police) of salary normally contributed by the employee for pension purposes is contributed on their behalf during the period od approved disability.